foadmoradi/VAD-Algorithm-Speech-Signal-Cleaning/README.md

 # VAD-Algorithm-Speech-Signal-Cleaning

-VAD is accurate and efficient algorithm for cleaning background noise in speech signals.
+## 🚀 VAD is accurate and efficient algorithm for cleaning background noise in speech signals.
 Here, you find a detailed implementation of the algorithm.

-🚀 Just launched a powerful speech enhancement tool from my freelancing work in speech signal processing!
 This Python implementation cleans noisy recordings using spectral subtraction + voice activity detection (VAD).

 🔧 Installation Note: